mouaadaassou/localstack-in-action/README.md

 ```

 ## LocalStack Limitation:
-So far, LocalStack does not enforce/validate the IAM policies, so don't rely on Localstack to test  your IAM policies and roles... they are providing a pro version - $28/month - that provide this feature
+So far, LocalStack does not enforce/validate the IAM policies, so don't rely on Localstack to test your IAM policies and roles.
+And even if you add the ENFORCE_IAM flag to docker-compose stack, it will not work.

+They are providing a Pro version - $28/month - that provides the feature
-of validating and enforcing IAM permissions - Even if you add the ENFORCE_IAM flag to docker-compose stack, it will not work.
+of validating and enforcing IAM permissions.

-There also another limitation that we did not face while building our infrastructure using localstack, as our lambda was function that is written in python,
+There is also another limitation that we did not face while building our infrastructure using Localstack, since our lambda function is written in Python,
-we were able to run it in docker mode - LocalStack with Docker and AWS CLI section. but in case your lambda was written using any JVM language, you will not be able to run it,
+we were able to run it in Docker mode (LocalStack with Docker and AWS CLI section) but in case your lambda was written using any JVM language, you will not be able to run it,
-because only the local executor with locally launched LocalStack can be used together with JVM Lambda Functions
+because only the local executor with locally launched LocalStack can be used together with JVM Lambda Functions.

-for full list of Localstack limitations [check the official documentation](https://docs.localstack.cloud/localstack/limitations/)
+To get deep dive on the Localstack limitations topic you can check [the official documentation](https://docs.localstack.cloud/localstack/limitations/).

+Thank your for reading.

+P.S: Feel free to create a pull request to fi or add anything that you may think could be improve this article.